 So we bought this chair for cheap on Craigslist.
 And I wanted to paint it a bold color that would show a complete difference in color and stand out on stage.
 So I went with this one:

 It’s called “Graceland Blue”, the signature color from the incredibly talented Lori Preece of Thee Velvet Glove.
+Unfortunately this color has been discontinued.
+You can get the color pretty close by mixing 50/50 Danube & Naval.

 This is where I first saw the Graceland Blue color….. on end tables.
 Seriously, is that color not amazinnnnnnnnnnnnnnnnnng?